Possible Worlds: Science Fiction, Speculative Fiction, and Alternate History

 Requisites for this module

-During the twentieth century, a distinctive form of fiction emerged at the meeting point of several related strands of modern literature.
-Drawing on science fiction, speculative fiction, and alternate histories, the literature and cinema of possible worlds is concerned with the precarious routes leading to and from our present situation and is characterised by an acute sense of the contingency of human history.
+Possible Worlds is a module on speculative fiction in its many guises.
+Encompassing science fiction, apocalyptic fiction, graphic novels, and alternate histories, the literature and cinema of possible worlds is concerned with the precarious routes leading to and from our own present, and is characterised by an acute sense of the volatility and contingency of history.

 This module aims to foster students’ critical thinking and cultural awareness by inviting them to consider how a diverse group of twentieth- and twenty-first-century writers and filmmakers extrapolated from hypothetical alterations in the course of history or changes in social or technological dynamics to envisage lines of development leading towards one or more possible worlds.
-Through a close consideration of eight key examples of the literature and cinema of possible worlds, students will reflect on what such scenarios can teach us about society, history, politics, technology, race, gender, sexuality, and human nature.
-Students will acquire or deepen their knowledge of a range of texts, from established classics like Yevgeny Zamyatin’s We and Ursula K. Le Guin’s The Left Hand of Darkness to more recent works such as Christopher Nolan’s Inception and Naomi Alderman’s The Power.
+Through a close consideration of nine key examples of the literature and cinema of possible worlds, students will reflect on what such scenarios can teach us about society, history, politics, technology, race, gender, sexuality, and human nature.
+Students will acquire or deepen their knowledge of a range of texts, from established classics like H. G. Wells’s War of the Worlds (1897) to much more recent works like Christopher Nolan’s film Inception (2010).

 After successful completion of the module, students should be able to: